 But, what will you expect to see when you dip your head below the surface of the sea?
 Sting rays, manta rays, eels, barracuda, sea turtles, and numerous other colorful reef fish make their homes in the local reef system, which is a site to see all on its own, with bright and strong coral, sponges, and sea grass creating a kingdom in the sea.

-If you're ready to see what's down below you might want to visit Brighton Beach.
+If you're ready to explore below the water's surface you might want to visit Brighton Beach.
 One of the prime snorkeling spots around the island, this beach is home to natural pools, coral reefs, and is also a nesting site for sea turtles.
 Depending on the time of the year, you should have no problem seeing a plethora of tropical fish, juvenile sea turtles, and sea urchins along the floor.
-This snorkeling site is located in Bridgetown, in the southwestern part of Barbados.
+This snorkeling site is located within Bridgetown, in the southwestern part of Barbados.

-Paynes Bay Beach is another place you might enjoy.
+Paynes Bay Beach is another option.
 One of the many options at this popular spot is snorkeling thanks to its many tropical fish, as well as the fact that it is one of the best spots to sight a sea turtle.

-A fourth place where you can go snorkeling is Folkstone Marine Park.
+A fourth location where you can go snorkeling is Folkstone Marine Park.
 This marine park is a great spot for anyone looking to explore the natural side of the Caribbean.
 The sandy reef is home to a variety of wildlife, including coral and tropical fish.
-If you're interested, this site is located within Holetown, in the western part of Barbados.
+If you want to experience it for yourself, you'll find this site found within Holetown, in the western part of Barbados.

 Batts Rock Beach is a fifth option to consider.
 With areas of calm and rough water, Batts Rock Beach is a good spot for a diverse skill level.
 However, while you will surely catch a glimpse of some native fish while snorkeling, the beach is more popular for other activities.

-Some basic details about 13 of the best locations to experience snorkeling in this area are listed directly below.
+Some key information about 13 of the most popular places to go snorkeling in this area are listed directly below.